typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 RETURN sibling1, sibling2, sibling3
 ```

-A more complex example of automated reasoning is when the inferred concepts depend on multiple rules (chaining rules).
+A more complex example of rule inference is when the inferred concepts depend on multiple rules (chaining rules).
 In the example below, we want to retrieve all the persons who are cousins of each other, where only `parenthood` relations across three generations have been ingested.
 With the right rules defined, we would be able to just query for `cousinship` relations like this:

 <!-- test-ignore -->
 ```typeql